 I’ve reviewed many bats over the years.
-You can name all the big manufacturers like Miken, Easton, Louisville Slugger, and I’d be able to give you details on their bats—new and old.
+You can name all the big manufacturers like Miken, Easton, and Louisville Slugger, and I’d be able to give you details on their bats—new and old.
 That being said, sometimes it can pay off to stray from the path a bit and look at products that aren’t produced by those big names.
 That’s exactly what I did when I took a look at the DeMarini 2020 CF Zen.

 Don’t get me wrong, DeMarini has made some stunning progress over the past seven years.
 It just doesn’t have as long of a history as some of the other brands that I’ve reviewed.
-That being said, despite its relatively young age, I was very surprised with the quality I saw on this bat.
+That being said, despite its relatively young age, I was astonished by the quality I saw on this bat.
 Without further adieu, let’s get right into the dirty details.

-Firstly, let’s take a lot at DeMarini‘s promotional video for the bat:
+Firstly, let’s take a look at DeMarini‘s promotional video for the bat:

 Both types have their own respective merits.
 What it really comes down to is the player wielding the bat.
 I’m not just referring to skill either, but rather, the style and physique of the ballplayer.
-Heavy sluggers like Babe Ruth prefer one-piece bats because it retains all the power that they generate in their swings.
+Heavy sluggers like Babe Ruth preferred one-piece bats because they retain all the power that they generate in their swings.

-In fact, many MLB ballplayers prefer to use two-piece construction too if they’re a contact hitter that doesn’t have enough power behind their swings.
+In fact, many MLB ballplayers prefer to use two-piece construction, too, if they’re contact hitters that don’t have enough power behind their swings.
 Faster swings also mean you won’t strike out as often since you can go from idle to contact in a fraction of a second.
 As far as two-piece bats go, this one is pretty stellar and nails the whiplash effect just right.
-If you’re a contact hitter looking for a two-piece bat then this is the one for you.
+If you’re a contact hitter looking for a two-piece bat, then this is the one for you.

 ReAction End Cap